fp-ts/core/docs/modules/Option.ts.md

 ## andThenDiscard

-Sequences the specified effect after this effect, but ignores the value produced by the effect.
+Sequences the specified `that` option but ignores its value.

+It is useful when we want to chain multiple operations, but only care about the result of `self`.

 **Signature**